samm2090/test-practice/documents/maintainers/code-quality.md

 # Commit/PR Quality (possibly move to a different doc or to version control)
 * During rebase make sure you input the correct Author name and Email (be consistent and never change it)
 *

+* Naming conventions
+* should use spec for unit tests, integration-spec for integration tests and e2e-spec for end to end.
+* spec is short for specification which is a synonum for test, but it promotes BDD